 How to Initialize New Disks in Windows 11

-Disk initialization is the first step in preparing a brand-new hard drive or SSD, assigning it a partition style (like MBR or GPT) and a file system (like NTFS) so Windows can organize and store data on it.
+Disk initialization is the crucial first step to prepare a brand new hard drive or SSD for your system.
+This process assigns a partition style (like GPT or MBR) and a file system (such as NTFS) so Windows can properly organize and manage your data.

 Should I choose MBR or GPT for my new drive?